gimlet-io/capacitor/docs/docs/markdown/quickstart.md

 # Quickstart

-Capacitor Next is a client-side Kubernetes client that uses your kubeconfig to access your clusters.
+Capacitor Next is a local-first Kubernetes client that uses your kubeconfig to access your clusters.

 - A single binary distribution - like docker or terraform.
 - With a built-in webserver.